steelcastle/G_and_C_Data_CourseProject/README.md

 by calculating variables from the time and frequency domain.*

 ## Summary of raw data sets
-Taken from The researchers' website [HAR@SMARTLAB](https://sites.google.com/site/harsmartlab/):
+Taken from the researchers' website [HAR@SMARTLAB](https://sites.google.com/site/harsmartlab/):

 >Human Activity Recognition database built from the recordings of 30 subjects performing basic activities and postural transitions while carrying a waist-mounted smartphone with embedded inertial sensors.
 - Data Set Characteristics: Multivariate, Time-Series